 And that was almost five years ago.
 Next month, my son will be 26.

-But my Dad is the one who really can’t believe the calendar…nor can we.
+But my Dad is the one who defies the calendar.

-Last weekend he celebrated his 87th, and he is far from old.
-In fact, he sets the standard very high for all of us.
-He’s like that battery bunny…he just keeps going and going.
+Last weekend he turned 87, but he is far from old.
+In fact, he sets a very high standard.
+He’s like that battery bunny that just doesn’t stop.

-“You got one coming up yourself in a week, don’t you?” he asked as he looked across the supper table at me Saturday night.
+“You got one coming up yourself in a week, don’t you?” he asked me as he looked across the supper table Saturday night.
 “How old will you be?”